For a free demo, questions about DB-Harbour,

 • Oracle Standard Edition sufficient

-• Secure operation through appropriate application architecture and best practice recommendations during installation (for web server, repository database and users in target databases)
+• Secure operation ensured by appropriate application architecture and best practice recommendations during installation (for web server, repository database, and users in target databases)

-• Support and further development of DB-Harbour by Data-Appstairs
+• Continuous support and further development of DB-Harbour by Data-Appstairs

 USE CASES